How to travel in Dubai on a budget

 If you’re a traveling party staying in Dubai for long, obtain a copy of The Entertainer, which offers a plethora of discounts for hundreds of bars, activities, restaurants and more.
 The discounts are mostly 2 for 1 and valid for the calendar year.
 You can download a mobile format of the publication as well.
 Use Groupon if you plan to stay only for a few days.
 From Desert Safari Dubai to spa treatments and restaurants, you can find the best deals on Groupon.
 Purchase the Time Out Dubai newspaper to leverage cheap and free events.

-Go over our blog here and compute just how much money you’ll need for a day in Dubai.
+Go over our travel in Dubai tips and compute just how much money you’ll need for a day in Dubai.
 You’ll need the math to survive there.
 If you’re traveling alone, you might be able to get by on less.
 However, if you are traveling in a group, you can rent a car, use options from The Entertainer and benefit from 2 for 1 dining options.